-The Freedom of Information Act 2000 (FOIA) requires all public authorities to publish and maintain a Publication Scheme, which is a means of providing access to information which an authority proactively publishes.
-The Met Office Publication Scheme adopts the model publication scheme as approved by the Information Commissioner's Office.
+The Freedom of Information Act 2000 (FOIA) requires all public authorities to publish and maintain a Publication Scheme, which is a means of providing access to information an authority proactively publishes.
+The Met Office Publication Scheme adopts the model publication scheme approved by the Information Commissioner's Office.

 The classes of information will not generally include:

 The purpose of this scheme is to make the maximum amount of information readily available at minimum inconvenience and cost to the public.
-Charges made by the authority for routinely published material will be justified and transparent and kept to a minimum.
+Charges made by the authority for routinely published material will be justified and transparent, and kept to a minimum.

-Charges may be made for actual disbursements incurred such as:
+Charges may also be made for actual disbursements incurred such as:

 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
 Payment may be requested prior to provision of the information.